electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/mmi/_index.md

 It is used to control the infotainment system as well as a number of comfort functions.

 In addition, it allows text input in handwriting.
 In the optional large version, the display comes with an 11.6-inch diagonal and a resolution of 1,764 x 824 pixels.

-It is the largest display in the Audi portfolio to date and is expected to be available for order this year.
+This comes standard with the MMI pro and MMI plus packages.

 ![Audi MMI](mmi.jpg "Audi MMI touch")